Accidents and injuries are dealt with in the first section of this guidance; diseases and dangerous occurrences are covered subsequently.

 What should be reported?

 All accidents and injuries should be reported.
-No matter how trivial you consider an injury to be, you must ensure that it is reported and recorded within school at the time it happens.
+No matter how trivial you consider an injury to be, you must ensure that it is reported and recorded at the time it happens.
 Injuries which seem trivial at the time can have longer term serious consequences and the existence of a record can, as mentioned above, subsequently be very important in securing compensation.

 What details should be kept?